Article about love of Playa Blanca and feral cats that live there. Images of beautiful Playa Blanca and gorgeous feral cats all with names.

 Rin And Heather

 Two of the first cats I got to know in Playa Blanca were Heather and Rin.
 These two lived by a bridge close to the marina and were always seen together.
-I filmed them whilst on cat feeding tours with Freddy the cat man of Playa Blanca, Heather and Rin could always been found following Freddy as he walked from cat station to cat station to feed the cats.
+I filmed them whilst on cat feeding tours with Freddy the cat man of Playa Blanca who founded the charity that cares for the cats.
+Heather and Rin could always been seen following Freddy as he walked from cat station to cat station to feed the cats.

 Heather was really sweet and friendly and was eventually adopted into a loving home in the UK.
 With best friend Heather gone to the UK, Rin was alone, so Freddy took Rin home with him and kept him as his own.
 Now both cats have happy homes.